microsoft/Accera/docs/Manual/09 Parameters.md

 {P0:16, P1:32, P2:16, P3:2.0}
 ```

-Accera provides an easy way to add all of the functions that correspond to the parameter grid at once.
+Accera provides an easy way to add all the functions that correspond to the parameter grid at once:
 ```python
 parameters = get_parameters_from_grid(parameter_grid={P0:[8,16], P1:[16,32], P2:[16], P3:[1.0,2.0]})
 package.add(nest, args=(A, B, C), base_name="matmul", parameters)
 ```
 In this case, `package.add` generates a function eight times, once for each parameter combination in the grid.
-Instead of `nest`, this function could take a schedule or a plan.
-All eight functions share the same base name, and Accera automatically adds a unique suffix to each function name to prevent duplicates.
-This pattern allows you to optionally perform filtering by inspecting the list of generated parameter values before calling `package.add`.
+Instead of `nest`, this function can take a schedule or a plan.
+All eight functions share the same base name.
+However, Accera automatically adds a unique suffix to each function name to prevent duplication.
+This pattern allows optional filtering by inspecting the generated parameter values list before calling `package.add`.

 <div style="page-break-after: always;"></div>